06 May

 It is during this time that Jabez cried out to God in prayer and faithfully demonstrated how to pray God's will over our lives, as opposed to our wishes.

-The prayer of Jabez relates to God's covenant promises to Israel and God honoured and granted his prayer because of his relationship with Him and his desire to fulfil God's purpose.
+The prayer of Jabez relates to God's covenant promises to Israel and God honoured and granted his prayer because of his relationship with Him and his desire to fulfil His purpose.

 We are to submit our lives to God as a blank canvas, so that we may accomplish the plans that He has for us, to prosper us and not harm us and to give us hope and a future.
 (Jeremiah 29:11)